The Salute of the Jugger: Production

-The Salute of the Jugger was shot in the desert of Coober Pedy, Australia.
+The Salute of the Jugger was shot in 1988 in the desert of Coober Pedy, Australia and at a small studio (a converted tobacco factory) in Sydney.
+Some of the beach scenes were filmed at Bondi Beach whilst the international version of the film's final ending was shot at a limestone quarry just outside of Sydney.

+Second unit directing was overseen by Guy Norris, who was also the film's stunt coordinator.

+The first scenes shot on the production were the introduction of the Juggers, followed by the first jugger match.
+The last scene to be shot was the final scene, only present in the international version of the film.
+This scene starred the 4th assistant director Gregor Jordan as the New Qwik.

+Reception

+Vincent Canby's review of the film for the The New York Times described "entertainingly grim" and "an unusually successful film of its kind, a good, lean variation on the post-apocalypse adventure-thriller that looks into the future to see the Dark Ages of the past."

 Alternate cuts

 The US theatrical version of the film was significantly shorter than the original version released overseas.
 About ten minutes were cut.
 The enforcers scene is replaced by a campfire sequence and the biggest difference is in the ending.
 In the American release, the credits roll shortly after the climax, even though the picture continues to roll, showing certain conversations with music covering the dialogue.
 In the longer cut, there are denouement scenes.

 The US DVD release of the film matches the US theatrical cut in being much shorter than the original film.
 Full versions were released on VHS in the early 1990s in Australia, the United Kingdom, Europe and Japan.
 Various distributors began releasing the original cut on DVD in early 2001, known as the extended version or by the title The Salute of the Jugger.

 In 2017, a 2-disc Blu-ray set with both cuts of the film was released in Japan.